greedymelon/inception/README.md

 - Best practices to write a Dockerfile

 **What is a container?** <br>
-A container as per its name cointain all we need, to run our application, it solves for exemple one of the problem in this famous meme
+A container as per its name cointain all we need, to run our application, it solves for exemple one of the problem in this famous meme. <br>
 <img src="https://github.com/greedymelon/inception/blob/main/images/memes.jpeg" height="250"/><br>

 **Defferece between a container and a virtual machine** <br>